Wei-Parker-Guo/Wei-Parker-Guo.github.io/about.md

 I try to approach my problem from an inter-disciplinary perspective <b>mixing computer vision, computer graphics and natural language processing</b>.
 My ultimate goal is to nurture a <b>perception-action cycle</b> for digital humans, allowing them to autonomously explore both virtual and real environments.

 On this site, I post thoughts, notes and reports over various topics related to my works.
-You can read most of them in my <a href='/blog'>blogs</a>.
+You can read most of them in my <a href='/research'>research</a> and <a href='/blog'>blogs</a>.

 In my spare time I enjoy: long-distance running, reading, traveling, painting.
 They are ranked based on engagement.
 I enjoy small-group activities more than parties.